Mill Creek (Walla Walla River tributary): History

 The area was once inhabited by the Walla Walla and Cayuse people.
 While there was no specific name for what is now Mill Creek, the greater system of meandering streams and floodplain in the valley was called Walawála, "many waters".
 The first white settlers in the area were Presbyterian missionaries led by Marcus and Narcissa Whitman, who established Whitman Mission in 1836 at the confluence of Mill Creek and the Walla Walla River.
 Marcus Whitman built a sawmill on upper Mill Creek in 1845.
 The stream has been known as Mill Creek at least since this time.
 In 1847 a group of Cayuse massacred the Whitmans and eleven others, following a deadly measles outbreak which they blamed on the settlers.
 This was a major factor leading to the Cayuse War, which precipitated the expulsion of tribes from the valley in the 1855 Treaty of Walla Walla.
 Washington Territorial Governor Isaac Stevens and his party were ambushed by Cayuse on upper Mill Creek on September 19, 1856, following the failure of peace talks.
 Fighting continued until about 1859, when the remaining tribal members were forced to move to reservations.
 The city of Walla Walla was incorporated in 1862.

 A drawing of Walla Walla in 1876, shows the path of Mill Creek through the center of town.

 In 1880 the Mill Creek Flume and Manufacturing Company was organized by Dorsey S. Baker (the founder of Baker Boyer Bank in Walla Walla) to log the upper Mill Creek watershed.
-They purchased about 4000 acre of timber and constructed a 12 mi long log flume carrying saw logs to a mill near Tracy.
+They purchased about 4000 acre of timber and constructed a 12 mi log flume carrying saw logs to a mill near Tracy.
 Cut timber was shipped to town on a 8 mi narrow-gauge railroad along Mill Creek, which also became popular for tourist excursions.
 Much of this infrastructure was constructed by Chinese laborers, who camped in the area of upper Mill Creek now known as China Canyon.
 Only two years later, the flumes were destroyed by flooding, and logging operations ceased.
 The Mill Creek railroad was later extended north to Dixie where it was used to transport clay, wheat and passengers; it passed through multiple owners to eventually be acquired by the Northern Pacific and was shut down in 1970.

 Almina Garland and Jake Klicker homesteaded along upper Mill Creek in 1891, and built the Klicker Springs Hotel and Spa on Mill Creek near the confluence with Henry Canyon.
 The hotel's bath houses were fed by natural mineral springs, which were also used to make carbonated drinks.
 Originally reachable only by carriage, the resort was made accessible to automobiles in 1911 after bridges were built over Mill Creek.
 The hotel closed in the 1920s, though the Klicker residence still stands.
 The Walla Walla Kiwanis Club established Camp Kiwanis nearby in 1923.
 A number of private cabins were also built in the area during the 1920s and 1930s in the community of Kooskooskie.